fduarte42/aurum/docs/testing.md

 This guide covers how to run tests, write new tests, and follow testing best practices with Aurum ORM.

+## Test Suite Status

+Aurum maintains a comprehensive and reliable test suite to ensure code quality and stability:

+- ✅ **801 Tests** - Comprehensive coverage of all features and edge cases
+- ✅ **2,064 Assertions** - Thorough validation of all operations
+- ✅ **0 Failures** - 100% success rate on all supported platforms
+- ✅ **0 Warnings** - Clean test execution without side effects
+- ✅ **0 Deprecations** - Fully compatible with PHP 8.4+ features
+- ✅ **Docker Support** - Consistent testing results across environments

 ## Running Tests

 ### Prerequisites